Change Begins Here:

-Open to all students, faculty and staff the NEW Institute for Cultural Competence and Inclusive Excellence reflects WCU’s commitment to create a learning culture that values diversity, equity and inclusion.
+Open to all students, faculty and staff the Institute for Cultural Competence and Inclusive Excellence reflects WCU’s commitment to create a learning culture that values diversity, equity and inclusion.
 The Institute is a personal and professional certificate program available to WCU students, faculty and staff.
 The program consists of a combination of training and education workshops, self-study readings, books, on-demand video presentations, and a capstone project, proposal or presentation.
 Participants develop cultural competencies and are offered the tools necessary for linking diversity and inclusion to organizational and work performance.
 Programs and workshops are offered during the fall, spring, and summer semesters to provide a full range of required and elective workshops.
-Applications are online for the Inaugural cohort were due by September 18th.
+Applications are online for the Fall 2021 cohort and are due September 30th.

 Please check back frequently for updates.
 In addition, you can contribute content, plan events, host bold dialogues, create opportunities, share resources and even provide personal reflections and testimonials of your work and commitment.
 To connect with this effort, please email upcoming events, initiatives or resources to the Office for Diversity, Equity and Inclusion.

 President’s Statement - President Fiorentino's Statement regarding Combating Racism and Recent Tragic events (5/29/2020)

 Dear West Chester University Community,